-- Students will come to school on time, in school uniform and with a positive attitude to work. - Only jewellery which the student council has approved which is written into our school policy can be worn.
-Students will be asked to remove unsuitable jewellery. - Students to think about how their language and behaviour affects others in school at all times - When students enter or leave school, this will be done in a quiet and orderly fashion. - Students will walk around the school showing consideration for others. - Before school starts, and at break-times, students are expected to be in the playground or on the field.
-In case of wet weather they will be offered a wet break activity. - Students are permitted to bring their mobile phones into school or any small electronic device that may help them with their journey to and from school, but they should be securly locked away within the classroom.
-The school will not take any responsibility for any device that has not been handed in or locked away. - Snacks may be eaten in the classroom only in wet weather. - The students take pride in their school, and to respect the whole school including the grounds.
-The buildings and grounds should be treated with respect. - Rough or potentially dangerous play will not be permitted.
+- students will come to school on time, in school uniform and with a positive attitude to work - only jewellery which the student council has approved which is written into our school policy can be worn.
+Students will be asked to remove unsuitable jewellery - students to think about how their language and behaviour always affects others in school - when students enter or leave school, this will be done in a quiet and orderly fashion - · students will walk around the school showing consideration for others - before school starts, and at break-times, students are expected to be in the playground or on the field.
+In case of wet weather, they will be offered a wet break activity - students are permitted to bring their mobile phones into school or any small electronic device that may help them with their journey to and from school, but they should be securely locked away within the classroom.
+The school will not take any responsibility for any device that has not been handed in or locked away - snacks may be eaten in the classroom only in wet weather

+- the students take pride in their school, and to respect the whole school including the grounds.
+The buildings and grounds should be treated with respect - rough or potentially dangerous play will not be permitted